NUJ critical of ‘tortuous’ talks with RTÉ on contractors

 “All broadcasting and media organisations have a fetish about personalities,” he said.
 “There is a perception that on-screen talent should be treated differently.
 I reject that notion.
 It has a number of negative consequences.

 “It denies some employees of promotion.
-It has potential for discrimination on age and gender.
-It is linked to bogus redundancies.
+It has potential for discrimination on age and gender.”

-“The problem is not confined to RTÉ.
-It has been rampant in many organisations mainly but not exclusively in those that are not unionised.”
+He also said the issue of bogus contracts is often linked to bogus redundancies in many companies.

 Irish Congress of Trade Unions (ICTU) general secretary Patricia King, also giving evidence to the committee, said the Exchequer was incurring “huge losses” every year from bogus self-employment, which she said amounted to “cheating”.